 Marble Collegiate Church

-This community church has many year-round volunteering opportunities such as tutoring, meal delivery and hospital visits.
+This community church in Murray Hill has many year-round volunteering opportunities including tutoring, delivering meals and visiting hospital patients.
 Around the holidays, volunteers are needed for special activities like delivering gifts and serving meals to the homeless on Thanksgiving and Christmas.
 One way to involve your children is to seek their help in collecting, wrapping and distributing presents to those in need.

 Operation Santa Claus

-Operation Santa Claus is the Post Office's program that allows everyone to play Santa by answering 'Dear Santa" letters from local kids with a Christmas wish.
-New York City’s program is the largest in the country, with tens of thousands of people adopting letters each year.
+This venerable USPS program allows anyone to play St. Nick by answering "Dear Santa" letters from local kids with a Christmas wish.
+New York City’s program is one of the largest in the country, with tens of thousands of people adopting letters each year.
 This is a wonderful hands-on way to involve your children in helping someone in need.

-Operation Santa Claus kicks off on Thursday, December 4 and runs until Christmas Eve.
-You can pick up letters from the main post office at 421 Eighth Avenue (right across from Penn Station) Monday, Tuesday, Wednesday, Friday and Saturday 9am-4pm and on Thursday 9am-7pm.
+Operation Santa Claus kicks off this Thursday, December 4 and runs through Christmas Eve.
+Families can pick up letters from the main post office at 421 Eighth Avenue (right across from Penn Station) Monday, Tuesday, Wednesday, Friday and Saturday from 9am to 4pm, and on Thursday from 9am to 7pm.
 You'll be asked to provide valid identification and sign a few forms.
-The "elf in charge" is Peter Fontana and he can be reached at 212-330-3000.
+The "Elf-in-Charge" is Peter Fontana and he can be reached at 212-330-3000.

-City Harvest feeds hungry New Yorkers and has tons of volunteer opportunities throughout the year.
+This nonprofit feeds hungry New Yorkers and has tons of volunteer opportunities throughout the year.
 One option that is particularly good for children is Food Drives.
-You and your kids can organize a food drive at your office, their school or your place of worship with the tools provided to you by City Harvest.
+You and your kids can organize a food drive at your office, their school or your place of worship with the tools provided by City Harvest.
 Kids can help spread the word and get their friends to donate, too.